qadan/civviebot/bot/interactions/markdown/faq/07_tracklimit.md

 How many games can I track?
-CivvieBot tracks 25 games at a time per-channel.
+I can track 25 games at a time per-URL.
 After this, new games simply won't be tracked.
-If CivvieBot is in constant use, consider cleaning up games when they're done using `/%COMMAND_PREFIX%game delete` instead of waiting for the automatic cleanup, or simply use multiple channels.
+If I'm is in constant use, consider cleaning up games when they're done using `/%COMMAND_PREFIX%game delete` instead of waiting for me to clean them up automatically, or simply use multiple channels.